patrickbeeson/youtube.ga.js/readme.md

 # Google Analytics YouTube Video Tracking
 Tracking YouTube Player Events with Google Analytics.

+*Note: This fork of the original allows for use with the newer analytics.js.
+The original is restricted to the older ga.js.*

 ## Usage
 Include the scripts in the body section of the HTML document, just before the `</body>` tag.
 You’ll need to be running on a web server instead of opening the file directly in your browser.
 Flash and JS security restrictions will prevent the API from working when run locally.